leftthomas/OSSCo/README.md

 ## Usage

 ```
-python main.py --data_name modal --iters 20000
+python main.py --data_name modal --rounds 6
 optional arguments:
 --data_root                   Datasets root path [default value is 'data']
 --data_name                   Dataset name [default value is 'rgb'](choices=['rgb', 'modal'])
 --proj_dim                    Projected feature dim for computing loss [default value is 128]
 --temperature                 Temperature used in softmax [default value is 0.1]
+--z_num                       Number of used styles [default value is 8]
---batch_size                  Number of images in each mini-batch [default value is 16]
+--batch_size                  Number of images in each mini-batch for contrast stage [default value is 16]
+--gan_epochs                  Number of epoch over the dataset to train gan model [default value is 1]
+--contrast_epochs             Number of epoch over the dataset to train contrast model [default value is 25]
---iters                       Number of bp over the model to train [default value is 40000]
+--rounds                      Number of round over the gan model and contrast model to train [default value is 4]
 --ranks                       Selected recall [default value is '1,2,4,8']
 --save_root                   Result saved root path [default value is 'result']
 ```